Profitable Spring Onion Farming in Kenya

-Spring onions, known for their zesty flavor and nutritional benefits, are becoming increasingly popular among Kenyan farmers.
-Kenya's agricultural sector is witnessing a surge in spring onion farming.
-This crop fits well in various farming systems.
-It requires less space compared to other vegetables, making it an excellent choice for smallholder farmers.
-With the right techniques, farmers can tap into this lucrative market.
+Spring onions which are mostly known for their zesty flavor and health benefits are becoming increasingly popular among Kenyan farmers.
+The agricultural sector in Kenya is witnessing a surge in spring onion farming.
+This crop fits well in various farming systems as it needs less space in comparison to other vegetables making it an excellent choice for smallholder farmers.
+When you use the right farming techniques as a farmer you can tap into this lucrative market.

 Spring Onion Farming